sws144/quant-trading/P1-AnalyzeTrades/README.md

 ### MLFlow & Virtual Env Update

-1. Install pipenv in desired environment ` pip install pipenv ` in separate terminal
+1. Install pipenv in desired environment `pip install pipenv==2022.12.19` in separate terminal
     1. (`py -0p` to see which one is default in windows)
     1. for diff python versions, use, `py -3.9` notation
     1. in linux/docker, specify specific python version docker container